-6.1.1 Any Species of timber for may be used as stiles and rails in the flush door shutters.
-The species of timber suitable for use in the stiles, rails and lipping core of flush door shutters for guidance purpose only are specified in Annex B.
+- 6.1.1 Any species of timber may be used for the core of flush door shutters.
+However, a list of species is given in Group 1 of Annex B for guidance. - 6.1.2 For stiles, rails and lipping, list of species for guidance purpose is given in Group 2A and Group 2B of Annex B.

-NOTE - The suitability of timber for stiles, rails and lipping is normally based on the screw holding properties of timber/alternative materials.
-All the species the classification as given in Group 2 of Annex B is based on both the density of the species and the data relating to screw holding properties as available for some of the species.
+NOTE - The suitability of timber for stiles, rails and lipping is normally based on the screw holding properties of timber.
+The classification as given in Group 2 is based on both the density of the species and the data relating to the screw holding properties as available for some of the species.